logzio/sawmill/README.md

 }
 ```

+## Processors

+Processors:
+- Add Field
+	- path (the path to the field to add, doted fqdn)
+	- value
+- Add Tag
+	- tags - array of tags to add, i.e. tags: ["tag1","tag2"]
+- Convert Field
+	- path
+	- type (one of: long, double, string, boolean)
+- Date
+	- field
+	- targetField
+	- formats - one of these: https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html
+	- timeZone - one of these: https://docs.oracle.com/javase/8/docs/api/java/time/ZoneId.html
+- Drop
+	- percentage, default to 100 which is full drop, can be used to throttle
+- Geo IP
+	- sourceField
+	- targetField
+	- properties
+	- tagsOnSuccess
+- Json
+	- field
+	- targetField
+- Key Value
+	- field
+	- targetField
+	- includeKeys
+	- excludeKeys
+	- trim
+	- trimKey
+- Remove Field
+	- path (dotted path, i.e: a.b.c)
+- Remove Tag
+	- tags - list of tags
+- Rename Field
+	- from - the field name to rename
+	- to - the new name of that field
+- Substitue
+	- field
+	- pattern
+	- replacement
+- User Agent
+	- field
+	- targetField
+	- prefix

 ## Open source
 In order to move to public repository, these are the items we need to fix:
 - Remove the dependency of custom java-grok in Nexus